-Neck pain can result from a number of injuries, disorders and diseases in the neck.
-Arthritis, degenerative disc disease, neck strain, whiplash, a herniated disc and a pinched nerve are some of the many conditions that can bring about neck pain and problems.
-Due to the neck’s position, it is often left unprotected and therefore is subject to injury.
+Neck pain can result from a number of injuries, disorders, and diseases in your neck.
+Arthritis, degenerative disc disease, neck strain, whiplash, a herniated disc and a pinched nerve are some of the many conditions that can result in neck pain and problems.

 Signs and symptoms of neck pain and problems can include: